nesi/perf-training/_lessons/python-scatter/04b-openmp.md

 ## Exercises

- 1. Add OpenMP pragma at line indicated by `// ADD OPENMP PRAGMA HERE` in `src/wave.cpp`
+ 1. Add OpenMP pragma at line indicated by `// ADD OPENMP PRAGMA HERE` in `src/wave.cpp`.
+Assume that function `computeScatteredWaveElement` is thread-safe.

  2. Measure the speedup vs the number of threads (`OMP_NUM_THREADS` values) using problem size `-nx 256 -ny 256 -nc 1024`